Epsom: Other sports

 Epsom and Ewell Harriers is a club for track and field athletes, based at the Poole Road Track in Ewell.
 Epsom Cycling Club was founded in 1891 and is one of the oldest in the country.
 The club arranges organised rides and regular time trials in the local area.
 Sutton and Epsom Rugby Football Club was founded in 1881 and their main ground is at Rugby Lane, Cheam.

 Notable buildings and landmarks

 The Ashley Centre

-Construction of The Ashley Centre was proposed in the late 1970s, following concerns that retail sector of the local economy was in decline.
+Construction of The Ashley Centre was proposed in the late 1970s, following concerns that the retail sector of the local economy was in decline.
 The shopping centre was designed by Humphrey Wood and the building makes extensive use of steel, glass and marble.
 A multistorey car park and an office block were included in the scheme, in addition to 23000 m2 of retail space.
 The centre was opened by Queen Elizabeth II on 24 October 1984 and is named after the adjacent Ashley Road.